joelkuiper/patavi/README.md

 Method 1 (Chef cookbook)
 ------------------------
-The simplest way to try out clinicico is in a vagrant virtual machine provisioned with our Chef cookbook.
+The simplest way to try out patavi is in a vagrant virtual machine provisioned with our Chef cookbook.
 This has been tested on Ubuntu 12.04 and 13.04, but should also work on Mac OS X provided you know how to get the dependencies through [Homebrew](http://brew.sh/).

 You'll need to: